GIScience/gis-training-resource-center/content/Module_3/en_qgis_module_3_ex5.md

     name: Pakistan road classification
     align: center
     ---
-    Adjusting the symbolisation of the different road types
+    Adjusting the symbolisation of the different road types.
     :::
     - Once you are done, click `Apply` and `OK` to close the symbology window.